 1. Feeding Bottle With Inclined Teat Mouth Option:

 This kind of mouth opening in a baby bottle means that the flow will be more natural.
 These teat mouths at the top of the bottle are designed to make the flow feel as close to feeding from your breast.
 They are also helpful in reducing the amount of air your baby will swallow.
 This is especially helpful in preventing colic or relieving babies who are suffering from colic.
-This particular shape of the bottle will also help your new born in maintaining the correct neck position.

 2. Feeding Bottle With Natural Flow Tube Inside: